 Olga has been Hausmusikerin at the Beethoven-Haus in Bonn since 2012, where she gives regular recitals in the series Bongasse 20: music from Beethoven’s time.

-Upcoming highlights include a duo concert in Antwerp with Alexander Melnikov, a solo recital at the Moscow Philharmonic, an appearance with the Teresia Orchestra as well as a return to the AMUZ festival for its Beethoven Marathon in 2020.
+Upcoming highlights include a duo concert in Antwerp with Alexander Melnikov, a solo recital at the Moscow Philharmonic, as well as a return to the AMUZ festival for its Beethoven Marathon in 2020.
 Olga has an ongoing partnership with musician Jed Wentz with whom she collaborates on a special cinematic project, performing an array of new arrangements of romantic music to accompany a selection of silent films from the 1920s such as Tartuffe and Faust by F.W.
 Murnau and La glace à trois faces by Epstein.

 An exclusive recording artist for Alpha Classics, Olga has released several critically acclaimed recordings including Transistions – a mixed recital programme of works by Dussek, Beethoven and Mendelssohn, an album of Beethoven Sonatas and most recently, an album of Dussek Concertos with Alexei Lubimov and the Finnish Baroque Orchestra as well as her performance of Debussy’s own arrangement of La Mer for piano four hands with Alexander Melnikov on Harmonia Mundi.